RexMortem/C_Course-The_Cequel/Session2.md

 You might ask: **why use macros?**

-There are a couple reasons but one is **performance**
+There are a couple reasons but one is **performance**, since replacing macro names with their replacement text happens during *preprocessing* and not during execution.
+Therefore, you avoid the cost of having a variable and memory and accessing it.
-- no memory used for variable
-- no cost from using the variable, or calling a function
--

-- mention it'll be useful for next session (sneak peak?)

 ## <a name="Memory"> Memory Allocation </a>